 - that the parent or guardian of the competitor has given their permission for their child to use the Cisco Networking Academy website. - b.
-Scoring The networking quizzes are immediately scored upon submission, while Cisco employees may manually score other exercises if online scoring is not available.
+Scoring The networking quizzes are immediately scored upon submission, while the virtual networking Packet Tracer exercises are manually scored by the Cisco engineers.
 They are then weighed with the Network Security Challenge per the Competition Challenges document.